UA-DETRAC: A New Benchmark and Protocol for Multi-Object Detection and Tracking: Evaluation Protocol

 \section{\ds Evaluation Protocol}

-As discussed in Section~\ref{sec:intro}, existing multi-object tracking evaluation protocols that use the same set of object detections as input are not adequate to fully understand overall MOT system performance.
-In this section, we introduce a new MOT evaluation protocol that considers object detection and tracking jointly.
-We first describe the evaluation protocol for object detection task in \ds benchmark.
+As discussed in Section \ref{sec:intro}, existing multi-object tracking evaluation protocols that use a single predefined object detection setting as input may not reflect the complete MOT performance well.
+In this section, we introduce the evaluation protocol for object detection and MOT that better reveal complete performance.